wp-plugins/collapsing-links/readme.txt

 It is based off of the Collapsing Categories and Collapsing Pages plugins.

-= What's new in 0.3.alpha? =
+= What's new? =
+* 0.3.1 (2009.06.22)
+  * Fixed problems with page load and cookies

+* 0.3.beta (2009.06.10)
+  * Added style templates
+  * Cleaned up code
+  * using collapsFunctions.js version 1.4

+* 0.3.alpha (2009.04.22)
     * Widget is compatible with wordpress 2.8 (not backwards compatible with 2.7 and previous)
     * Can now add parameters to the collapsLink function if you choose not to use the widget (see options section below)

 == Installation ==